ncatlab/nlab-content/pages/4/7/7/4/24774/content.md

-This page compiles pointers to material contained in the (upcoming) book collection:
+This page compiles pointers to material contained in the book collection:

 \linebreak